What are the most important things to know about fosamprenavir?

 - If you have any other medical conditions.

 - If you are using HIV and Birth Control infographic. -based birth control (such as pills, implants, or vaginal rings).
 Fosamprenavir may make these forms of birth control less effective.
-Females who may become pregnant should use a different form of birth control or an additional barrier method of birth control during treatment with fosamprenavir.
 Your health care provider can help you decide how to adjust your birth control while you are taking fosamprenavir.
 For more information about using birth control and HIV medicines at the same time, view the HIVinfo

 - About other prescription and nonprescription medicines, vitamins, nutritional supplements, and herbal products (including St. John’s wort) you are taking or plan to take.
 Fosamprenavir may affect the way other medicines or products work, and other medicines or products may affect how fosamprenavir works.
 Taking fosamprenavir together with certain medicines or products may cause serious, life-threatening side effects.